gzogra/LPS/README.md

-# Beyond the Benchmark: A Customizable Platform for Re-al-Time, Preference-Driven LLM Evaluation
+# Beyond the Benchmark: A Customizable Platform for Real-Time, Preference-Driven LLM Evaluation

 ## Web App Setup and Usage Guide